The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Requirements

 \subsection{Optical}

 A clear aperture is one of the central requirements for the CHWP system.
 Special care is taken to prevent any optical interference from moving parts of the rotation mechanism, as any signal modulated at $4 f_\mathrm{HWP}$ mimics incident polarization.
-To this end, we require all rotating parts other than the sapphire stack to be outside of the $-20$~dB margin of the 90 GHz beam, and to be circularly symmetric.
-The 90 GHz band is chosen as it gives the most stringent optical requirements between the MF and UHF bands.
+To this end, we require all parts other than the sapphire stack to be circularly symmetric, and to be outside of the $-15$~dB line of the 90~GHz beam (Fig.~\ref{fig:cradle}).
+The total power of the beam below the $-15$~dB level is estimated to be 0.52\%.
+The $-15$~dB requirement is determined by a physical-optics simulation to ensure that sidelobe scattering from the CHWP components is small compared to that from other optical elements of SAT.\cite{10.1117/12.2561205} The 90\,GHz band is chosen to define the $-15$~dB line because it gives the most stringent optical requirements compared to the other MF and UHF bands.

-Given the SAT's $35^\circ$ field of view and the diffraction limited beam, these requirements impose a keepout zone with an opening angle of 45$^{\circ}$ extending skyward from the 420-mm diameter aperture stop.
-The sapphire stack must be at least 490~mm in diameter at a distance of 40 mm away from the aperture stop; as close to the stop as possible while maintaining sufficient mechanical margin for the PTC2 alumina filter in between.
-Static (non-rotating) components are designed to be smaller than the smallest rotating dimension with the margin of $-15$~dB maximum.
-We also require that the innermost static components be circularly symmetric.
+Given the SAT's $35^\circ$ field of view and the diffraction limited beam, these requirements impose an approximated keepout zone with an opening angle of about 23$^{\circ}$ extending skyward from the 420-mm diameter aperture stop (Fig.~\ref{fig:cradle}).
+The sapphire stack must be at least 490~mm in diameter at a distance of 40~mm away from the aperture stop; as close to the stop as possible while maintaining sufficient mechanical margin for the PTC2 alumina filter in between.

 Finally, the misalignment of the rotor with the optical center must not exceed 5~mm during operation, as any larger misalignment would lead to physical interference or contamination of the beam.